ujjwal-lab/StubApiRepo/README.md

 Fetaure Files: Feature files has all the scenarios given in the problem statement.
 A single feature file 'apitesting.feature' conatins the three scenarios with examples.
 The feature file has @tag at feature level in order to run the whole feature as well as tags are present at scenairo level to enable execution at scenario level.
 The feature file is present in location 'src/test/resoucres/featurefiles' .

 Step Definition: For each of the scneario metioned there is a corresponding Step definition file.
-The step definition does have method written in them instead they call the method from another class GetApiMthodCall.
+The step definition does not have method written in them instead they call the method from another class GetApiMthodCall.
 This ensures that any changes to method are reflected across the Step Definitions in which they are used.
 The Step definition are present in src/test/java/com.qa.step.def

-GetApiMthodCall : This class implement all the function related to API method call and other asserstion that needs to be done.
+GetApiMthodCall : This class implement all the function related to API method call and other verification code.
 In future based on api endpoints more such Api Method class needs to created for testing those endpoints.

 Runner: Runner class uses Testng execution feature by extending to AbstractTestNGCucumberTests.

-Utility: Utility classes like CommonMethod Utilityclass are created for common operation like loading of various properties and common assertion checks.
+Utility: Utility classes like 'CommonMethod.java' & 'Utilityclass.java' are created for common operation like loading of properties files and common assertion checks.
 The methods are all static and can be called anywhere in the project space by passing relevant arguments.

 LoggerConfig: This class is used to configure logging and various methods that can be used for logging.